learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 In this lesson, we'll introduce arrays in JavaScript and explore some basic manipulations we can do.

 ## Objectives
-- Explain what an array is and what it's useful for.
+- Explain what an array is and why it's useful.
 - Create arrays.
 - Access the elements in an array.
 - Add elements to an array.